klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/subbridge.md

 ```

 ## subbridge_subscribeBridge <a id="subbridge_subscribeBridge"></a>
-The `subbridge.subscribeBridge` subscribes to the registered bridge contracts in the parent/child chain.
+The `subbridge_subscribeBridge` subscribes to the registered bridge contracts in the parent and child chains.
 If the sub-bridge node is subscribed to the bridge contract pair, cross-chain value-transfer requests are handled automatically by the sub-bridge.

 **Parameters**